Canon G7 X vs R6

 The Canon PowerShot G7 X and the Canon EOS R6 are two digital cameras that were revealed to the public, respectively, in September 2014 and July 2020.
-The G7X is a fixed lens compact, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X) and a full frame (Canon R6) sensor.
+The G7X is a fixed lens compact, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an one-inch (G7X) and a full frame (R6) sensor.
 Both cameras offer a resolution of 20 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon PowerShot G7 X and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon G7 X and the Canon R6 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.